Henry-Jones587/Edge-Nuker/README.md

 ```

 ## 🙌 Acknowledgements
-- Inspiration from the frustration of being told what browser to use 😉
+- Inspiration from being told what browser to use 😉
 - Built with pure love for command-line chaos.

 ## 📢 Contributions